 See Also: Tax Planning for Life's Major Events

 Although everyone knows medical expenses are deductible, in truth very few taxpayers actually get to deduct them.
 The catch?
 You must itemize deductions to write off medical expenses, and only about 25% of taxpayers itemize.
-And, such costs are deductible only to the extent they exceed 7.5% of your adjusted gross income (AGI).
-So, if your AGI is $50,000, the first $3,750 of unreimbursed medical expenses don't count.
-If you, your spouse or your dependent children are facing a major illness or injury, however, you may well surpass the 7.5% threshold.
-If so, be sure you tote up all your qualifying expenses.
+And, such costs are deductible only to the extent they exceed 10% of your adjusted gross income (AGI).
+(The threshold is 7.5% of AGI for taxpayers age 65 or older; on a joint return, if either spouse is 65, the lower threshold applies.)
+With the 10% threshold, if your AGI is $100,000, the first $10,000 of unreimbursed medical expenses don't count.
+If you, your spouse or your dependent children are facing a major illness or injury, however, you may well surpass the threshold.
+If that’s a possibiity, be sure you tote up all your qualifying expenses.

 HSA and MSA Distributions

 If you have a health saving account or an Archer Medical Savings Account, withdrawals used to pay qualifying medical expenses are tax-free.

 Generally, employees are allowed to adjust the amount of salary earmarked for a medical reimbursement account only once a year.
 If during your open-enrollment season you anticipate higher medical bills in the year ahead, consider increasing the amount of money you set aside.
 Salary diverted into a reimbursement account and then used to pay medical bills escapes both income and Social Security taxes.